pksilen/vitja-service/README.md

 TODO
 - PostHooks (e.g. sendToKafka stuff could be put there)
+- PostHooks for MongoDb
+- get default argument to custom test and merge it with given argument
 - MongoDb test Following/FolledUser functionality
 - Remote service operation cnt === 1 and must be in last operation, no db operations afterwards
 - Split to multiple microservices